Table, Donkey and Stick

 Who should book, who should cross-shop, what the value looks like

 This is a sensible choice for diners who want a Chicago dinner with a specific cuisine and a $$ price point rather than an unspecified splurge format.
-The confirmed Bib Gourmand recognition makes the value signal relevant, Alexis Ayala gives the listing a verified chef/owner anchor.
+The Bib Gourmand recognition makes the value signal relevant, Alexis Ayala is the chef/owner.

 Bar Parisette is a natural cross-shop if the group is considering another option.
 Lonesome Rose (Logan Square) and Parson's Chicken & Fish (Logan Square) are useful comparisons when the decision is between other familiar choices and a more cuisine-specific Austrian restaurant.
 Table, Donkey and Stick is the pick when Austrian cooking and confirmed recognition are the reasons to go.